Alaqian/CXR-AI/models.md

 How to Fine-tune Stable Diffusion using Textual Inversion How to Fine-tune Stable Diffusion using Textual Inversion https://towardsdatascience.com/how-to-fine-tune-stable-diffusion-using-textual-inversion-b995d7ecc095

- the approach of Gal et al. (2022), the Stable Diffusion model can be fine-tuned to generate better looking images for the radiology setting by focusing on the embeddings of the text encoder.
+The Stable Diffusion model can be fine-tuned to generate better looking images for the radiology setting by focusing on the embeddings of the text encoder.
 In this case, during training, the VAE, the U-Net, as well as all the other layers of the text encoder are frozen.
 In addition, a new token gets introduced, that can either describe: patient-level features,